NewSpace@Berkeley

 What you'll take away from the program

-Week-by-week topics across both semesters
+Week-by-week topics across the semester

 Real-world projects students have completed